gmuth/ipp-client-kotlin/README.md

     .pollAndHandleNotifications()
 ```

-### Printer Capabilities

-`IppPrinter` checks, if attribute values are supported by looking into `'...-supported'` printer attributes.
+IppPrinter checks, if attribute values are supported by looking into `'...-supported'` printer attributes.

 ```
 DocumentFormat("application/pcl")